Upper bound on the total number of knot $n$-mosaics: Abstract

 \section{Abstract}

 Lomonaco and Kauffman introduced a knot mosaic system to give a definition of a quantum knot system which can be viewed as a blueprint for the construction of an actual physical quantum system.
-A knot $n$-mosaic is an $n \times n$ matrix of 11 kinds of specific mosaic tiles representing a knot. $D_n$ is the total number of all knot $n$-mosaics.
+A knot $n$-mosaic is an $n \times n$ matrix of 11 kinds of specific mosaic tiles representing a knot or a link by adjoining properly that is called suitably connected. $D_n$ denotes the total number of all knot $n$-mosaics.
 Already known is that $D_1=1$, $D_2=2$, and $D_3=22$.
-In this paper we find the exact number of $D_4 = 2594$ and establish lower and upper bounds on $D_n$ for $n \geq 3$ which is;
+In this paper we establish the lower and upper bounds on $D_n$